quantitative

 76

-This big study found that even for people at low risk of heart attacks or strokes, taking statins to lower cholesterol by 1 mmol/L prevents about 11 serious heart or blood vessel problems per 1,000 people over 5 years—and doesn’t cause more cancer or other harm.
+This big study looked at people with low risk of heart problems and found that taking statins to lower bad cholesterol by 1 mmol/L prevented about 11 serious heart or stroke events per 1,000 people over 5 years — and didn’t cause more cancer or other harm, so the benefits clearly beat the risks.

 Contradicting (0)